gp2Scale: A Class of Compactly Supported Non-Stationary Kernels and Distributed Computing for Exact Gaussian Processes on 10 Million Data Points: Reproducibility statement

-\paragraph{Reproducibility statement} To allow full reproducibility, we compiled a GitHub repository with all the code and instructions to reproduce the results.
-The GitHub repository will be made public upon acceptance.
-All data are publicly available and will be assembled and shared.
+To ensure full reproducibility, we created a GitHub repository containing all the code and instructions to reproduce the results \url{https://github.com/MarcusMNoack/gp2Scale}.
+All data are publicly available, and a link is included in the repository.